plaublin/firefoxOS-apps/README.md

 The frog is in green.
 Eating a frog increases the score as well as the snake's length.
 There is an ennemy, the mongoose, in purple, which kills the snake when it eats it.

-The snake is controlled by the mouse / touchscreen, not by the keyboard.
+The snake can be either controlled by the mouse / touchscreen or by the keyboard.

-Todo
-====

-* Make it a Firefox OS application

 Credits